 Whether you have a physical store, a pop-up, or are operating on the go, you need a robust point-of-sale (POS) system.
 Meeting that need, Shopify allows you to complete transactions via an Apple or Android mobile device.
+Or, you can choose to use Shopify hardware compatible with credit and debit cards.
 You can process orders, accept payments, generate receipts, and locate products throughout your system using Shopify.
 Accessible through any browser, Shopify admin allows you to perform all behind-the-scenes store management.

 Shopify Cost & Compatibility